 Mizzou continues to increase the sustainability of its building portfolio using MU's Sustainable Building Design Guidelines (SDG).
-To be considered learning environment for its students, sustainable a project must make staff, and faculty.
-Consistent with MU's economic sense, be environmentally mission and values, we are committed responsible and be good for people.
-This approach is known as the Triple Bottom and global environmental stewardship.
-Line of Sustainability.
-MU's SDG, first issued in 2012, is based on the US Green greenhouse gas emissions and Green Building Rating System for New Construction and Major Renovation. and University President's Climate This past year the USGBC launched a raises the bar for green buildings. unit or department within the University The major changes include selecting is expected to evaluate current policies materials based on human health and environmental impacts, taking a performance based approach to indoor environmental quality and evaluating water efficiency of an entire building.
+To be considered sustainable a project must make economic sense, be environmentally responsible and be good for people.
+This approach is known as the Triple Bottom Line of Sustainability.
+MU's SDG, first issued in 2012, is based on the US Green Building Council's (USGBC) LEED Green Building Rating System for New Construction and Major Renovation.
+This past year the USGBC launched a new version of LEED (LEED v4) that raises the bar for green buildings.
+The major changes include selecting materials based on human health and environmental impacts, taking a performance based approach to indoor environmental quality and evaluating water efficiency of an entire building.
 Representatives of Campus Facilities-Planning Design and Construction, led by the group's new sustainable building program manager, evaluated LEED v4 in November 2014 and are revising MU's SDG to incorporate the new requirements while keeping the Triple Bottom Line of Sustainability in mind.
 While earning LEED certification is not a requirement, the campus estimates that 100 percent of projected building development in the next five years will meet LEED standards or MU SDG requirements, with 88 percent expected to achieve both.
 To date, including the hospital, MU has three LEED certified buildings with 10 more in process of certification.